getstart1/blogs-notes/note6.md

 Next step: Apply some details in the application.
 For instance:
 	1) How to add paragraphs (done!)
 	2) How to change the navigation. link to different pages.
+		a. add a new tab
+			-In order to deploy a new tab. add route path in the file 'router.tsx' -import component from its ancester file-- eg. import ThirdComponent from './components/ThirdComponent' -create the component file
+			-update 'Header.tsx' file, add new navigation bar
 	3) How to add images
 	4) How to implement API